 The accident caused no serious injuries, but officials estimate the damage to furniture and the cost of inventory is greater than $100,000.

 A car or truck accident can leave lasting injuries and enormous bills, but you do not have to deal with these on your own.
 At Monge & Associates, we specialize in fighting for the rights of people injured in traffic accidents, and we will do the same for you.
-Call Scott Monge, the highest rated Atlanta personal-injury attorney, today at (800) 860-8021.
+Call Atlanta personal injury attorney Scott Monge today at (800) 860-8021.